GU-Student-Projects/CPSC121/README.md

 # CPSC121

 Projects for Gonzaga CPSC121 taught by Bryan Fischer.
-Most of these projects include functions which at the time of writing have not been taught in class yet.
-If you are looking for help on how to do the assignment itself, check both the **VOID** functions with the assignment name on them: `void tankGame(){...} ` and the **MAIN** function.

 This repository is NOT to be copied and I do not codone cheating for CPSC assignments.
-This is to be used as a tool to help understand the assignment.

 ## Usage